Flag of Namibia

-The flag of Namibia consists of a red bend edged in two white bands with a blue upper triangle charged with an 12-ray yellow sun and green lower triangle.
+The flag of Namibia consists of a red bend sinister fimbriated white, separating a blue upper triangle charged with a twelve-rayed yellow sun from a green lower triangle.

 The flag was adopted on 21 March 1990 upon independence from South Africa.
 During apartheid rule, it used the South African orange-white-blue tricolor.

 Design

 The National Symbols Sub-Committee received 870 entries for the national flag.
 Six designs were short-listed; this was reduced to three, those of three Namibians – Theo Jankowski of Rehoboth, Don Stevenson of Windhoek and Ortrud Clay of Lüderitz.
 These three designs were combined to form the Namibia national flag, adopted unanimously on 2 February 1990 by the Constituent Assembly.
 The three designers were publicly acknowledged by judge Hans Berker, the chairman of the subcommittee, at the unveiling ceremony on 9 March 1990.

 However, two other claims were made – South African Frederick Brownell claimed that he had designed the flag in his role as South African State Herald.
 The other claimant was Briton Roy Allen, who claimed that the flag design was the result of a competition run by Hannes Smith of the Windhoek Observer, and that he had won.

 It is one of the few national flags incorporating a diagonal line, with other examples including the DR Congo, Tanzania, Trinidad and Tobago, and Brunei.